eladshamailov/TFTP-Server/README.md

 ## Introduction
   The implementation of the server will be based on the Reactor and Thread-Per-Client servers.
   The extended TFTP Specification The TFTP (Trivial File TransferProtocol) allows users to upload and download files from a given server.
-Our extendedversion will require a user to perform a passwordless server login as well as enable theserver to communicate broadcast messages to all users and support for directory listings.
+Our extended version will require a user to perform a password less server login as well as enable the server to communicate broadcast messages to all users and support for directory listings.
   ## Supported Commands
   The extended TFTP supports 10 types of packets: